Find a New Jersey Personal Injury Lawyer

 - Damages – losses due to injury, which include pain and suffering, emotional distress, medical bills, lost wages, life care costs, and other economic damages.

-The personal injury attorneys of Mazie Slater Katz & Freeman will skillfully guide you through the complexities related to filing claims and lawsuits.
+The personal injury lawyers of Mazie Slater Katz & Freeman in New Jersey will skillfully guide you through the complexities related to filing claims and lawsuits.
 Our medical malpractice, workplace injury, slip-and-fall, product liability, and car accident lawyers in New Jersey will fight aggressively fight for your rights and we will seek to obtain the compensation you deserve for your injuries.
 If you’ve suffered an injury due to someone else’s negligence, contact us for a consultation.

 PERSONAL INJURY FAQ